 KNIF Audio SOMA Mastering EQ

-Out of Stock, but we have more on order.
+Out of Stock, but we have more on order, due in late September.
 Order now to reserve your place in line.
 U.S. Dealer Support, FREE SHIPPING and NO CUSTOMS DUTIES!

 Knif's Soma is a clear departure from the old "passive EQ's are for general shaping only" paradigm.
 It is the only commercially available passive EQ with real Q adjustment, which makes it more usable and accurate than other products which use only a resistor based Q adjustment which affects boost/cut amount and does not offer a wide range.

 It is not surprising that this type of ”real Q adjustment” passive EQs have not existed before the Knif Soma.
 When passive circuits reigned the EQ world there was no feasible technology available for the rather complex requirements.
 And when engineers started to require more control, active circuits were already there and thus passive designs were abandoned until it was realized that they offer superb sonic results.
 It was taken for granted that they have their limitations and were used accordingly, until now.

 Well implemented real Q adjustment in passive EQs requires logic circuits and a lot of subminiature relays (around 140 pieces in Soma).
 Signal path in Soma is short, because frequency and Q adjustment (switching different capacitors and inductances) is executed locally and signal is taken to the front panel for gain control only.

 Because reliability and long time ease of repair is important, there are no programmable IC's or microcontrollers.
 Only basic CMOS logic (in IC sockets) is used.
 Relays are rated for 100 million operations and thus it is likely that not a single one will ever break.
 Replacing logic circuits does not require soldering (if they actually break some day).